Committees & Groups

 Meeting Structure: As needed, the busiest time being January through mid-April.

-Roles: Members, Chair, Trustee Liaison.
-Responsibilities can be divided among the team, with one person responsible for tracking, one for communication, one for events planning, etc., but it is an overall collaborative team effort.
+Roles: Leaders and members.
+Responsibilities can be divided among the participants, but it is an overall collaborative team effort.

 Investment Committee

-The mission of the First Parish Investment Committee is to invest the church’s financial assets in a manner that will maximize long-term financial returns consistent with the preservation of capital.
-It will also report regularly to the congregation.
+Overview/Mission of Group: The mission of the First Parish Investment Committee is to invest the church’s financial assets in a manner that will maximize long-term financial returns consistent with the preservation of capital.
+The Committee has written and periodically reviews the Investment Policy.
+It also reports annually to the congregation.

 Buildings & Grounds